qouteall/qouteall-blog/blog/2025/My Views about AI.md

 ## Confusing different things that has similar wording

 This issue is commonly encountered in AI coding.
 For example, `index` can mean the index in different things in different context.

 To alleviate this issue, the naming should be more informative, such as `index_of_xxx`, `index_of_yyy_in_zzz`.
-Similarily all context-dependent things should include context in name.
+Also tensor name should describe meaning of each dimension ([see also](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd)).
+All context-dependent things should include context in name or comments nearby.

 ## In coding: tend to overcomplicate